-Bouch strongly denied his design was at fault but his career was shattered.
-At the time of the Tay Bridge collapse he was engaged in designing a bridge the cross the Firth of Forth.
-He was taken off that project and he died 10 months later.
+Bouch strongly denied his design was at fault, but his career was shattered.
+At the time of the Tay Bridge collapse, he was engaged in designing a bridge to cross the Firth of Forth.
+He was taken off that project, and he died ten months later.

 More recently, Sir Thomas Bouch has been relieved of some of the blame for the disaster.
-A BBC2 investigation 2001, put the cause as bad workmanship.
-The broadcaster said computer simulations suggest that as the project was over budget and behind schedule some corners were cut.
+A BBC2 investigation in 2001 put the cause as bad workmanship.
+The broadcaster said computer simulations suggest that as the project was over budget and behind schedule, some corners were cut.

 Rebuilding the Bridge

-Today, trains regularly rattle across the Firth of Tay on a regular basis.
-The replacement bridge was opened in 1887 right next to the destroyed one.
+Today, trains rattle across the Firth of Tay on a regular basis.
+The replacement bridge was opened in 1887, right next to the destroyed one.
 The stumps of the original support columns are still visible, silent reminders of the tragedy (below).

 Many of the girders from the first bridge were salvaged and used in the second bridge that’s still in use today.

 - William Topaz McGonagall is widely regarded as one of the worst poets ever to take up a pen.
 He felt moved to memorialize the Tay Bridge Disaster in verse.
 Here’s the opening stanza; you have been spared the rest.

 Beautiful Railway Bridge of the Silv’ry Tay!

 That ninety lives have been taken away

 Which will be remember’d for a very long time.